-- Classes in Latin are organized by the Department of History of the Greek and Roman World at the Institute of History.
+- Classes in Latin are organized by the Institute of History.
+Please read the institute's information on Latin courses [de].

 Should you be unable to accept your study place because you are performing voluntary service – including voluntary social or ecological year or caring for relatives – under the current rules, you can be admitted during the next two application periods ahead of all other applicants (so-called pre-selection).

 You will incur certain costs linked to your studies.
-Find out here what Fees and contributions you will have to pay.
+Find out what fees and contributions you will have to pay.

 For setting up your class schedule you should use the following documents and programs: